-AT&T Plus trial program coming to a close on March 31Alex Wagner - Senior News Editor
+AT&T Plus trial program coming to a close on March 31Alex Wagner - Deputy Managing Editor, News Desk

 It was around a year ago that we first got wind of AT&T Plus, a perks program for subscribers of the big blue carrier that entitled select customers to goodies like waived upgrade and activation fees, a 25 percent discount on accessories and a special customer service phone number.
 AT&T confirmed that it was trialling the program at the time to gauge consumer interest and that it might be rolled out further in the future.
 According to a new letter sent to an AT&T user and posted by Engadget, though, it doesn't look like the AT&T Plus club will be growing any time soon.